hardik251/Fastag/README.md

 ▪ It also includes 2 pie charts showing collected toll distribution by state and by vehicle type.

-▪ 2 APIs from the Python backend for pie charts using pandas and matplotlip.
+▪ 2 APIs from the Python backend for pie charts using pandas and matplotlib.

 **FASTAG TOLL PLAZA WEB APP**